 - Hoping that “giving in” one more time will produce a different result than it has before.

 - It’s too difficult to try a new way of handling the situation.

 - It’s easier just trying to “keep peace” within the family at all costs.

 - To be honest, it’s fulfilling to oversee or control another person’s life.

 Truth be told, everyone has been an enabler and codependent at one time or another; it’s the way people are naturally wired to react to certain situations.
 However, family members don’t serve their loved ones well by living in fear of their threats, trying to be best buds, believing this time will be different, or being too lazy to do anything about their actions.1

 Your Choice Today May Impact the Rest of Your Family’s Future

 Allowing your loved one to deal with the consequences of addiction and accept needed help at a quality, evidence-based drug rehab center that provides a broad menu of essential integrated services is the best way to get your loved one started on the road to recovery.
 Michael’s House is one such facility.
-When you call us on our 24/7 toll-free line, you will be provided with the vital information you need about substance use disorders, enabling and codependent behavior, and the options in front of you…because we care.
+When you call us at 760-548-4032, you will be provided with the vital information you need about substance use disorders, enabling and codependent behavior, and the options in front of you, because we care.
 Trust a name that stands tall in the field of drug rehab services.